JaredBWal/HistoryGuess/README.md

-# HistoryGuess
+# HistoryGuess - www.awshistorygame.com
-A Continuous History Quiz Game Made in React
+A Continuous History Quiz Game Made in React and Hosted with AWS